-Represented by AARP Foundation Litigation attorneys, surviving spouses of reverse mortgage holders won a round in court.
+Represented by AARP Foundation Litigation attorneys, surviving spouses of reverse mortgage holders won a round in court and were awarded nearly $240,000 in attorneys’ fees.

-The federal reverse mortgage statute should provide protection: It states that the mortgages may not be called due and payable until both spouses have died or the home is sold.
-In addition, HUD regulations provide that, after the death of the borrower, the property can be sold for the lesser of the mortgage balance or 95 percent of its current value.
+The federal reverse mortgage statute says this should not happen: It states that the mortgages may not be called due and payable until both spouses have died or the home is sold.
+But HUD, however, did not recognize this protection and allowed the mortgage to be called due when the borrower died.

 What’s at Stake

 Nearly one quarter of all mortgaged homes are underwater today, a particular blow to people with limited resources and fixed incomes.
-Older people who thought they were planning ahead and signed up for reverse mortgages based on assurances in the law, who then lost a spouse, are being hit with a third blow as they find the homes they had carefully planned to protect are in jeopardy.
+Older people who thought they were planning ahead and signed up for reverse mortgages based on assurances from loan brokers, who then lost a spouse, are being hit with a third blow as they find the homes they had carefully planned to protect are in jeopardy.

 Bennett v.
-Donovan was decided by the U.S. Court of Appeals for the District of Columbia Circuit and remanded to the district court after determining that the plaintiffs have standing to bring their claim against HUD.
+Donovan was decided by the U.S. Court of Appeals for the District of Columbia Circuit, and was remanded to the U.S. District Court for the District of Columbia.